Cambridge University Labour Club: Post-WWII period

 During the late 1940s CULC then suffered from declining public confidence in the government.
 One member, David Widdicombe, wrote an article entitled 'Against Ignorance' in the Labour Review in which he argued that the government was failing to explain its programme to the people.
 He suggested that party members and MPs should 'give the flesh of ideal to the bare bones of legislation, to show towards what type of community we are progressing' and to replace 'doctrinaire socialist economic theory' with arguments based on 'efficiency and the common good'.
 Practising as he preached, he proposed to set up special Sunday discussion groups open to all; they would be informal and, crucially, he was 'in favour of tea and buns'.
-For Widdicombe, the view that CULC was 'an instrument of research is over-emphasised and founded on the fallacy that we know something others don’t'.
+For Widdicombe, the view that CULC was 'an instrument of research is overemphasised and founded on the fallacy that we know something others don't'.

-As it had always done, CULC took an active role in politics outside of the University.
+As it had always done, CULC took an active role in politics outside of the university.
 One such instance was a sympathy strike in 1946 held in Cambridge in support of lorry drivers in Smithfield.
 Although only five workers turned out in Cambridge, CULC members argued successfully that the press had exaggerated how much lorry drivers in Smithfield were paid.
 On another occasion a young Peter Shore, the future cabinet minister, led a protest against the Cambridge Conservatives as they held their gala evening with the parliamentary candidate Hamilton Kerr and R. A. "Rab" Butler.
 Their greatest achievement that evening was to drown out the Conservatives' chorus of the first verse of the national anthem.

-In the late 1960s, the Club was split among a number of factions.
+In the late 1960s, the club was split among a number of factions.
 CULC was seen as an umbrella organisation for the Left, including within it a Socialist Society and a Marxist Society.
 Members of the committee, however, were usually Labour Party members.
 The Right of the Labour Party, which was largely associated with the Fabian Society, broke off in Easter Term 1967 and formed the Democratic Labour Club, which forbade its members to be part of any other political society.
 The Cambridge Democratic Labour Club was immediately recognised by the national Labour Party at Transport House, with the Labour Club no longer recognised by the national party.
 Accusations of electoral malpractice were traded between the two, in what CULC's Senior Treasurer Prof Bernard Williams described as "a disagreeable and seedy affair."
 Also active until at least the 1960s was 'SocSoc' or the Cambridge University Socialist Society.

 Ultimately, the Cambridge Organisation of Labour Students (COLS) was formed in the summer of 1973 as a replacement for the faction-ridden CULC.
 It readopted the name Cambridge University Labour Club around 2000 and changed to its current name again in 2007 to Cambridge Universities Labour Club to reflect the opening up of membership.
+The Club reverted to Cambridge University Labour Club in 2018 following the establishment of Anglia Ruskin University's own Labour Society.